makerdao/community/governance/votes/Executive Vote - September 27, 2024.md

 **Voting for this executive proposal will place your governance tokens in support of the actions outlined above.**

 Unless otherwise noted, the actions listed above are subject to the [GSM Pause Delay](https://sky-atlas.powerhouse.io/#A.1.8.2.1_Pause_Delay-a98b8227-95f6-4711-9d8d-f52cbc6ad2d0|0db30758e055).
 This means that if this executive proposal passes, the changes and additions listed above will only become active in the Sky Protocol after the GSM Pause Delay has expired.
-The GSM Pause Delay is currently set to [**$number hours**](https://sky-atlas.powerhouse.io/#A.1.8.2.1.2_Pause_Delay_Current_Value-09d2514b-3169-4755-a654-2c774456980d|0db30758e055d2d0).
+The GSM Pause Delay is currently set to [**16 hours**](https://sky-atlas.powerhouse.io/#A.1.8.2.1.2_Pause_Delay_Current_Value-09d2514b-3169-4755-a654-2c774456980d|0db30758e055d2d0).

 This executive proposal includes an office-hours modifier that means that it **can only be executed between 14:00 and 21:00 UTC, Monday - Friday**.